Quick Start¶

 Step 2: Install Brine2D¶

-Add the Brine2D packages:
+Add the Brine2D package:

-dotnet add package Brine2D --version 0.9.0-beta
+dotnet add package Brine2D

 Verify installation: